psnider/obsolete-setup-mean-ts/README.md

 v 0.129, and [atom/whitespace](https://github.com/atom/whitespace) v0.25,
 stripping trailing whitespace is a global setting.

+Do not enable this, because it causes problems for MarkDown files.

 #### Convert tabs to spaces upon file save.

 This is done while editing, so no need for a separate command.